LyleKilson/e-commerce-back-end/README.md

 POST, PUT, and DELETE routes for categories being tested in Insomnia Core

 ---

 ## Installing Dependencies

 Enter the following command to install the required Node Package Modules:

 `npm i mysql2 sequelize dotenv`

 ## Running the Application

-Enter the following command in your CLI at the root of the applicatin and answer the prompted questions:
+Enter the following command in your CLI at the root of the application

 `mysql -u root -p`